Deep Dive: Hybrid Systems – The Future of Extraction

 Pump 2 x Vibration pump (quiet) Gear Pump (0.1 Bar accuracy) 2 x Vibration pump (dampened, patented)

-Pressure Profiling Manual (Needle valve / Flow Control) Electronic: Preset and Custom profiles, 1 – 12 Bar, 20 memory slots, real-time feedback Electronic (3 brew profiles + Nerd Mode)
+Pressure Profiling Manual (Needle valve / Flow Control) Electronic: Preset and Custom profiles, 1 – 12 Bar, 20 memory slots, real-time feedback Electronic (3 brewing profiles + Nerd Mode)

-Materials All stainless steel, hard glass front, ceramic drip tray Stainless steel housing, copper boiler Anodized aluminum, stainless steel, brass brew group, wood elements
+Materials All stainless steel, tempered glass front, ceramic drip tray Stainless steel housing, copper boiler Anodized aluminum, stainless steel, brass brew group, wooden elements

-Water 2.5 L Tank (integrated Brita filter) 1.8 L external water tank (optional plumbed-in) 1.6 L fresh water tank
+Water 2.5 L tank (integrated Brita filter) 1.8 L external water tank (optional fixed water connection) 1.6 L fresh water tank

-Special Feature Touchscreen, integrated Brita filter, programmable shot volumes Gear Pump + real-time Pressure Profiling, 20 profile memory, circular LCD on brew head iF Design Award Gold, German Design Award Gold, Easy Mode + Nerd Mode
+Special Feature Touchscreen, integrated Brita filter, programmable shot volumes Gear Pump + real-time Pressure Profiling, 20 profile memories, circular LCD on the brew head iF Design Award Gold, German Design Award Gold, Easy Mode + Nerd Mode

 • Heat-up time of 4 to 12 minutes (depending on model and system)